After a decade or extra the place Single-Web page-Functions generated by

 JavaScript frameworks have

-, we see that server-side rendered HTML is changing into
+change into the norm, we see that server-side rendered HTML is changing into

 well-liked once more, additionally due to libraries equivalent to HTMX or Turbo.
 Writing a wealthy net UI in a